bduggan/raku-log-async/README.md

 Caveats
 =======
 Because messages are emitted asychronously, the order in which they are emitted depends on the scheduler.
+Taps are executed in the same order in which they are emitted.
 Therefore timestamps in the log might not be in chronological order.